Noah Monteiro: 2025: Rookie season

-During the AutoClássico festival on 4 October 2024, it was revealed that Monteiro would step up to Formula 4 competition in 2025.
-Four days later, Campos Racing announced Monteiro was joining them for both the Eurocup-4 Spanish Winter Championship and F4 Spanish Championships.
-He first tested F4 machinery at Valencia.
+During the AutoClássico festival on 4 October 2024, it was revealed that Monteiro would advance to junior formulae in 2025.
+Four days later, Campos Racing announced Monteiro would join them for both the Eurocup-4 Spanish Winter and F4 Spanish Championships.
+He first tested Formula 4 machinery at Valencia.
 In the three-round Winter Championship, Monteiro took his first points at Jerez—where he claimed his maiden rookie podium—before scoring his only overall podium at Portimão by finishing third in race two, which enabled him to finish ninth in points.